 Use Hot Water Bottles

-Another old-fashioned way of warming up your tent.
+Another great old fashion tent heating idea.
 It takes a little different approach from hot rocks, but also quite effective.
 And I’m not referring to those ordinary plastic bottles you find on store shelves.
 I’m talking about the hot water bottles that are specifically designed to keep you warm.